pakeke-constructor/erchetypes/PLANNING.md

 drawView:forEveryErchetype(function(erch)
     -- This will be called for every erchetype that this `view` contains.
     -- It applies for all current erchetypes,
-    -- AND will be called for erchetypes created in the future too. print("erchetype was added!", erch) end)
+    -- AND will be called for erchetypes lazily-created in the future too. print("erchetype was added!", erch) end)